 Is Cross Collateralization Worth It?

-The answer to this question is dependent on your personal situation.
-Using your home’s equity to get a second mortgage is a very common example of cross collateralization.
+The answer to this question depends on your personal situation.
+Using your home’s equity to get a second mortgage is a common example of cross collateralization.
 This can be a good way to withdraw money from your property without having to sell it.

 However, there are risks involved with cross collateralization.
 If you’re not careful about your payments, you may be forced to liquidate your home, vehicle, or other property to pay off one or both of your loans.
 You’ll also want to consider the cost of interest in any additional loans you take out.